St. Mark on the Lord Have Mercies

 On the lips of the angelic powers, the Triumphal Hymn, as they sang it round the holy throne of God, had a double significance.
 It was a hymn of praise to the Trinitarian God, and at the same time a prophecy: “This hymn is not only a doxology, but also a prophecy of the good things that were going to spread throughout the world…The whole earth is full of His glory… (Isa.
 6:3) When was the earth filled with the glory of God?
 When that hymn came down from heaven to earth, and mankind on earth formed one choir with the heavenly powers, raising the same melody to God and offering a common hymn of glory.”
 [St. John Chrysostom, Commentary on Isaiah, 6.3, P.G.
 56.71] (Hieromonk Gregorios, The Divine Liturgy: A Commentary in the Light of the Fathers pp. 229-230)

-The Origin of the Antiphons
+On the Origin of the Antiphons

 Socrates Scholasticus ca. 380